The Greencliffe Foundation Ltd

 Overview

 The Greencliffe Foundation Ltd is a UK-registered grant-making foundation established in 2021 by the Pagarani family, who also own Natco Foods.
-With assets exceeding £90 million and annual income of over £100 million, the foundation represents a significant philanthropic commitment from a successful food manufacturing business.
+With assets exceeding £100 million and annual income of over £100 million, the foundation represents a significant philanthropic commitment from a successful food manufacturing business.
 The foundation's stated objective is "promoting such purposes as are exclusively charitable in accordance with the laws of England & Wales as the trustees may from time to time determine," with a primary geographic focus on India and planned expansion to Nepal and Bangladesh.

-The foundation is closely connected to the Human Capability Foundation (established 2011 by the same family), which has raised over £7 million through Natco Foods' commitment to donate 100% of business profits to charitable causes.
+The foundation is closely connected to the Human Capability Foundation (registered 15 December 2011 by the same family), which has raised over £7 million through Natco Foods' commitment to donate 100% of business profits to charitable causes.
 The Greencliffe Foundation appears to represent an expansion of the family's philanthropic work, with broader thematic focus areas including mental health and disability rights, environmental sustainability, women's rights and education, and youth education.

 This is a relatively new foundation still developing its public presence and operational framework.
 The foundation operates without a public application process, with grants decided at the trustees' discretion.